Early Life

 "Muggsy"

-Among his childhood playmates were future NBA players Reggie Williams and David Wingate.
-He and his friends practiced slam dunks with an open-bottomed milk crate hung on a fence.
-A coach named Leon Howard steered Muggsy towards organized sports, and Muggsy got another break when he was able to transfer from Baltimore’s Southern High School to Dunbar High, a school with a top-flight basketball program.
-Dunbar star Dwayne Woods dubbed Bogues “Muggsy”, telling him that his physical style of play reminded him of a mugging.
+Muggsy and his childhood playmates, including Williams and Wingate, would practice slam dunks on an open-bottomed milk crate hung on a fence.
+A coach named Leon Howard steered Muggsy towards organized sports, and Muggsy got another break when he transferred to Dunbar High, a school with a top-flight basketball program.
+Dunbar star Dwayne Woods dubbed Bogues “Muggsy”, telling him that his physical style of defense, which often resulted in steals, reminded him of a mugging.

 NBA Career

 Muggsy was selected 12th in the first round of the NBA draft by the Washington Bullets.
-He gained plenty of attention with his unique ball handling skills; he could maintain a legal dribble so close to the ground that his knuckles dragged on the floor; and with his high jumper range 44 inch leaps on the court.
-But the Bullets were among the teams that did not know how to exploit Muggsy talent, and his playing time declined as the season went on.
-As a result, the Bullets didn’t shield him from the expansion draft that occurred when NBA added teams for the 1988-89 sea.
+He gained plenty of attention with his unique ball handling skills.
+He could maintain a legal dribble so close to the ground that his knuckles would drag on the floor.
+Muggsy also had an insane 44-inch vertical, and while he never dunked in an NBA game tales of Muggsy dunking were not uncommon.
+Unfortunately, the Bullets were among the teams that did not know how to best utilize Muggsy talent, and his playing time declined as the season went on.
+As a result, the Bullets didn’t shield him from the expansion draft that occurred when the NBA added teams for the 1988-89 season.

-Muggsy was drafted by the Charlotte Hornets.
+Muggsy was drafted by one of the new expansion teams, the Charlotte Hornets.
+He quickly became a fan favorite in Charlotte, especially with the younger fans.
 He raised his points-per game average to ten in the 1992-93 season and helped lead the Hornets to their first ever appearance in the NBA playoffs.
 They made the playoffs again in 1995.
-Muggsy was sidelined by knee injuries for much the 1995-96 season, but he bounced back the following year, leading the NBA with an assist per turnover ration of 4.34.
-Despite his popularity with the Charlotte fans, especially young ones, he was traded to the Golden State Warriors early in the 1997-98 season.
+Muggsy was sidelined by knee injuries for much of the 1995-96 season, but he bounced back the following year, leading the NBA with an assist per turnover ratio of 4.34.
+Despite his popularity with the fans, he was traded to the Golden State Warriors early in the 1997-98 season, but not before becoming the franchise’s all-time leader in both steals and assists, which he still holds today.